 New York Probate Attorney

-Probate is the process of proving the validity of the Last Will of the decedent in Surrogate’s Court.
-It is a complex legal proceeding that may take up to one and a half years in the State of New York.
-If you live in New York City, the cost of probate can vary depending on the value and complexity of the estate and other factors.
-To probate a will in Kings or New York county’s surrogates court will cost you 5-7% of the value of your estate.
-The typical probate fees are around $10,000 for estates between $500,000-$1,000,000 but can run a lot more if the Will is Contested and if Probate Litigation occurs as a result of a Will contest by any of the excluded beneficiaries.
-A New York will probate attorney can help you through the entire legal process.
-Call our New York estate probate lawyer now at (718) 333-2394 to schedule a consultation concerning Probate or Estate issues.
+Probate is the legal process of validating a deceased person's Last Will in Surrogate’s Court.
+In New York State, this complex proceeding can take up to one and a half years.
+For residents of New York City, the cost of probate can vary based on the estate's value, complexity, and other factors.
+Probating a will in the Surrogate's Court of Kings or New York County typically costs 5-7% of the estate's value.
+Standard probate fees are approximately $10,000 for estates valued between $500,000 and $1,000,000, but these costs can increase significantly if the will is contested or if probate litigation arises due to disputes from excluded beneficiaries.
+A New York probate attorney can guide you through the entire legal process.
+For assistance with probate or estate issues, call our New York estate probate lawyer at (718) 333-2394 to schedule a consultation.

 About The Probate Process